SJTU-YONGFU-RESEARCH-GRP/verilog-copilot-orchestrator/README.md

 The core idea is to let you describe what you want in natural language and then drive a **repeatable, testable, reviewable** flow from **Specification → Implementation → Verification**, with strong emphasis on **simulation and JSON traceability**.

-This project is **experimental** and intended as a lab / workflow template rather than production silicon sign‑off.
+This project is **experimental** and intended as a lab / orchestrator template rather than a production silicon sign‑off.

 ---